GTazz/RPA-Showcase/README.md

 # RPA-Showcase
-RPA rojects to showcase on interviews
+RPA projects to showcase on interviews